-As Washington refocuses on tax, anti-tax activist sees bill in September
+Washington refocuses on tax; anti-tax activist sees bill in September

 Mnuchin said on Wednesday morning that the administration would be "sensitive to increasing the debt."

-"We are very close to releasing a detailed plan and I can assure you that we believe that that detailed plan will be responsible on the impact on the economy and the cost to the debt," he said.
+"We are very close to releasing a detailed plan and I can assure you that we believe that detailed plan will be responsible on the impact on the economy and the cost to the debt," he said.

 Under current law, companies adhere to complex depreciation schedules for how long it takes for equipment to wear out and lose value.